 First of all, take a minimum gallon (3,7 liter) of water per person for your hike.
 The temperature can often be well over 100 degrees in the summer.
 We like this Osprey Water Reservoir.
 It is comfortable, durable, and perfect for long hikes.

-OUR TIP: Start hydrated yourself a day before the trek, drinking a minimum of 0,5-0,6 of a gallon (2-2,5 liters) of water daily.
+OUR TIP: Start hydrating yourself a day before the trek, drinking a minimum of 0,5-0,6 of a gallon (2-2,5 liters) of water daily.
 There isn’t any water available on the trail, so plan to hike in the coldest part of the day, start it early in the morning.
 Take more than a gallon of water if you plan to stay for sunset.

 Getting to The Wave Trailhead

 To start hiking the Wave you must get to the Coyote Buttes North parking lot, which is, Wire Pass Trailhead (WP).
 To get to the Wire Pass Trailhead take Highway 89 to House Rock Road.
 The House Rock Road turnoff is between mileposts 25 and 26 on Highway 89 in Utah.
 House Rock Road is normally passable by passenger cars.
 However, if it’s wet it is impassable.
 So, always check the weather before you go.
 From House Rock Road is 8.4 miles to the Wire Pass Trailhead.
-The parking area is the right.
+The parking area is on the right.

 You will get a simple map with your permit from BLM Ranger.
 But good GPS and GPS watch are essential here.
 It’s a desert, and rangers say that many people didn’t find that famous Wave formation because they don’t have map reading skills and don’t have orientation abilities.